 We take the “team player” principle seriously.
 Our in-store teammates are passionate about sports and believe in sharing the value and safety standards of our products.
 Through their care, team players ensure our users are matched with the right sustainable products.

-By 2019, 100% of our textile, footwear and heavily stitched products will require an environmental rating and score.
+Since 2019, 100% of our textile, footwear and heavily stitched products have an environmental rating and score.
 Our goal is to have products tracked and “eco-labeled” to ensure environmental transparency.

 By 2020, we aim to only use sustainably sourced cotton in partnership with the Better Cotton Initiative (BCI).
 We also plan to eliminate PFCs (perfluorinated compounds) in production.